Joystream/community-repo/working-groups/distributors/NodeSteup/README.md

 ## UPgrade

-To upgrade the node please  [go here for the installation guide](./Upgrade/README.md)
+To upgrade the node please  [go here for the upgrade guide](./Upgrade/README.md)

 ## Initial setup